reivaxy/e-nableHandWearMonitor/README.md

 <kbd><img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/fileList.png" width="300px"></kbd>

-Then, clicking on a file, you can display its content, or download it with a long press / download file.
+You can click on a file name to view its content, or on the arrow in front of it to download it.

 <kbd><img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/fileContent.png" width="200px"></kbd>

-This file was made with a 10 seconds wake up period, and with a state change each time, to make a biiig file.
 I had no issue recording 15695 lines, in a 223K file.

-Each entry is composed of the day, then the hour, minute, second, then the state: 0 means device not worn, 1 means device worn.
-In newer versions, the actual level of the sensor is then added to the line, to help troubleshoot, if necessary.
+Each entry is composed of the date, then the hour, minute, second, then the state: 0 means device not worn, 1 means device worn.
+The actual level of the sensor is then added to the line, to help troubleshoot, if necessary.

 ## "Admin" page